msusdev/AI102TrainerPrep/AI-102-Trainer-Prep.md

 While completing these learning paths, you should take notes for areas you are not confident with and use the additional documentation and examples found on the Microsoft documentation sites at the following URL:

 - [Azure AI Services Documentation](https://learn.microsoft.com/en-us/azure/ai-services/)

+##### Required materials to teach this course

+Microsoft PowerPoint files and change log are available to Microsoft Certified Trainers and can be accessed by signing into the [MCT technology hub](https://techcommunity.microsoft.com/) and search for the MCT files download post.

+The lab instructions and the lab files are also available for download from the Microsoft Learn GitHub repos.
+The links are provided in the Lab Trainer Prep Guide.

 ## Section 2: Training Session Execution